 History Behind Legal Sports Betting in Indiana

-Financial History Behind Legal Sports Betting in Indiana
+Financial History Behind Legal Sports Betting

-The sports betting numbers in the state of Indiana were not immediately impressive, but things really started to turn around in a big way.
+The sports betting numbers in the state of Indiana were not immediately impressive, but things started to turn around in a big way.
 As more and more sportsbooks launched in Indiana, the total sports betting handle and revenue numbers just kept climbing.

-Total sports betting handle since September 2019 in Indiana is now over the $10.9 billion mark, and it will go over $11 billion right away in 2019.
+The total sports betting handle since September 2019 in Indiana is now over the $10.9 billion mark, and it will go over $11 billion right away in 2019.
 The total sports betting revenue through January 2023 now sits at over $909 million, and that is another number that will only continue to improve.

-The national hold rate for sports betting throughout the country is between 7-8 percent, but sportsbooks in Indiana have actually performed better than that, as they have won 8.3% of all bets made since September 2019.
+The national hold rate for sports betting throughout the country is between 7-8 percent, but sportsbooks in Indiana have performed better than that, as they have won 8.3% of all bets made since September 2019.

 Sports betting was ultimately legalized as a way to find a new source of revenue, and the amount of tax dollars brought in has been impressive.
 Indiana has brought in over $86 million in tax revenue through legal sports betting.